 Getting To the Flinders Ranges

 Located in the middle of South Australia, the Flinders Ranges cover a huge area.
 They start about 200km north of Adelaide, then continue northward for another 430km, so depending on exactly where you are planning to go, it can be a short trip or it can become a real road trip.
+In fact, Flinders Ranges outback road trips are a popular getaway in the region.
 For access to all the areas in the Flinders Ranges a 4WD car is recommended, but it is still possible to see a lot with only a 2WD.
 My last trip up there was in a 2WD and we didn’t feel we missed out on anything.

 The most convenient way to get to the Flinders Ranges is to drive.
 You really do need to have a car to get around the area.
 Usually you can cut a few hours off the trip by flying into Port Augusta from Adelaide and hiring a car there, but at the moment flights are not running due to the impact of Covid.
 Keep an eye out for details on flights in the future on the Rex website here.
 There are also buses available to Port Augusta and some of the towns in the region.
 See the Stateliner website for details.